ava-labs/avalanchego/x/sync/README.md

 ### `SyncGetChangeProofRequest`

 This message is sent from the client to the server to request a change proof between the given root IDs.
 That is, the client says, "Give me the key-value pairs that changed between the time the database had this root and that root."
+This request includes a limit on the number of key-value pairs to return, and the size of the response.

 ### `SyncGetChangeProofResponse`